oracle/weblogic-azure/aks/mainTemplate.md

   - Click **Settings** -> **Deployments** -> the deployment with name `advanced-deployment`, listed in the bottom.
   - Click **Outputs** of the deployment, copy the value of `adminServerT3ExternalUrl`

-Access `${adminServerT3ExternalUrl}/console` from browser, you should find the login page.
+Get public IP and port from `adminServerT3ExternalUrl`, access `http://<public-ip>:<port>/console` from browser, you should find the login page.